 - Prefer the java.util.concurrent packages to either low-level wait-notify, custom locking/synchronization, or higher level scala-specific primitives.
 The util.concurrent stuff is well thought out and actually works correctly.
 There is a generally feeling that threads and locking are not going to be the concurrency primitives of the future because of a variety of well-known weaknesses they have.
 This is probably true, but they have the advantage of actually being mature enough to use for high-performance software right now; their well-known deficiencies are easily worked around by equally well known best-practices.
 So avoid actors, software transactional memory, tuple spaces, or anything else not written by Doug Lea and used by at least a million other productions systems. :-)

-- Our policy is that the Kafka protocols and data formats should support backwards compatibility for one release to enable no-downtime upgrades (unless there is a very compelling counter-argument).
+- Our policy is that the Kafka protocols and data formats should support backwards compatibility for as many releases to enable no-downtime upgrades (unless there is a very compelling counter-argument).
 This means the server MUST be able to support requests from both old and new clients simultaneously.
-This compatability need only be retained for one release (e.g. 0.7 must accept requests from 0.6 clients, but this need not be maintained indefinitely).
-The code handling the "old" path can be removed in the next release or whenever we can get all the clients up-to-date.
-A typical upgrade sequence for binary format changes would be (1) upgrade consumers to handle new message format, (2) upgrade server, (3) clients.
+This compatibility needs to be retained for at least one major release (e.g. 2.0 must accept requests from 1.0 clients).
+A typical upgrade sequence for binary format changes would be (1) upgrade server to handle the new message format, (2) upgrade clients to use the new message format.

 - There are three things which require this binary compatibility: request objects, persistent data structure (messages and message sets), and zookeeper structures and protocols.
 The message binary structure has a "magic" byte to allow it to be evolved, this number should be incremented when the format is changed and the number can be checked to apply the right logic and fill in defaults appropriately.
 Network requests have a request id which serve a similar purpose, any change to a request object must be accompanied by a change in the request id.
 Any change here should be accompanied by compatibility tests that save requests or messages in the old format as a binary file which is tested for compatibility with the new code.